Lorin-Lange/advent-of-code/README.md

 If not necessary, I don't write object oriented code.

 ### Why *Rust*?
-Rust is tradeoff between imperative and functional programming:
+Rust is a good tradeoff between imperative and functional programming:
  - [Rust](https://rust-lang.org/)
+But for AoC '25 I'll do it only in Haskell.

 ## About *Advent of Code*
 Some nice videos about AoC on YouTube: